lowrey/express-backup/README.md

 # express-backup
-Create and transfer backups for MySQL/other dbs backed websites
+Create and transfer backups for MySQL/other dbs backed websites.

+Configure the DB connection by creating config.json.
+Format is shown in config.json.sample.